Note

 # ...

-along with the workspace URL.
+For workspace-level operations, if the MS Entra service principal has not already been added to the workspace, then specify azure_workspace_resource_id along with the Azure resource ID for the Azure Databricks workspace, instead of host along with the workspace URL.
 In this case, the MS Entra service principal must have at least Contributor or Owner permissions on the Azure resource for the Azure Databricks workspace.

-For more information about authenticating with Databricks tools and SDKs that use Python and that implement Databricks client unified authentication, see:
+For more information about authenticating with Databricks tools and SDKs that use Python and that implement Databricks unified authentication, see:

 - Set up the Databricks Connect client for Python